 Note: I wrote this a few years ago, and it has made its way around the Internet uncredited.
 If you want to reproduce it in any way, please contact me.

 You may also be interested in:

 Please feel free to post your comment about what depression feels like.
-Don’t post:
+Please do not post: